ultravideo/uvgComm/README.md

 Kvazzup
 =======

 Kvazzup is a *High Efficiency Video Coding (HEVC)* video call software written in C++ and built on [Qt](https://www.qt.io/) application framework.
 Kvazzup aims to provide a testbed for novel video conferencing solutions, while also advancing the field of *Real-Time Communication (RTC)*.
+Kvazzup is licensed under permissive ISC-license.

 Kvazzup is under development and new features will become available.